-The ability to manage and compare the current state of both your infrastructure, and your applications so that you can test, deploy, rollback, rollforward with a complete audit trail all from Git is what encompasses the GitOps philosophy and its best practices.
-This is possible because Kubernetes is managed almost entirely through declarative config and because containers are immutable.
+The ability to manage and compare the current state of both your infrastructure and your applications is what encompasses the GitOps philosophy and its best practices.
+Adopting GitOps allows you to test, deploy, roll back and roll forward code with a complete audit trail—all from Git.
+This is possible because Kubernetes is managed almost entirely through declarative configuration and because containers are immutable.

 What if my system diverges from the source of truth?

 Declarative provisioning tools let you describe your desired true state in Git.
 But they suffer from the problem that what is “really true right now” is in the live system, and that may differ from what is described in source control.

 - How do you know if the live system has converged to the desired state?

 - Can you get notified when this differs?